apache/jackrabbit-filevault/src/site/markdown/importmode.md

 ### Scope of the workspace filter
-Note that the workspace filter of the package refers on the content of the package and not the existing authorizable.
+Note that the workspace filter of the package refers to the content of the package and not the existing authorizable.
 For example, if the package contains a user at `/home/users/t/test` which already exists in the repository at `/home/users/custom/te/test` then the workspace filter `/home/users/t` covers the user, but not `/home/users/custom`.

 However, the importer keeps track of potential remapping of existing users and tries to calculate the filters accordingly.